 The first thing I want you to do--is to get ready to get frustrated.
 If you have significant algae growth, this is going to be a pain.
 I’m sorry for you, in advance.
 But I don’t want to sugarcoat it.
 To properly fight green hair algae, you need to fight the war on two fronts--you need to remove the algae itself and find the underlying cause of the problem.

-To fight this problem and regain control of your tank, your goal is to remove as many of those variables that favor the green hair algae and beat them at their own game (survival and successful growth), tipping the balance back in favor of your more desirable coral species.
+To fight this problem and regain control of your tank, your goal is to remove as many of those variables that favor the green hair algae and beat them at their own game (survival and successful growth), tipping the balance back in favor of your more desirable coral species, like coralline algae.

 The first and most important step is that you will literally want to rip the green hair algae off the rocks and out of your tank.
 Turn off the pumps (you don’t want to blow filaments around, that will just send them to the far reaches of your tank to grow again), put on a glove, channel your best inner marine iguana spirit (they love eating algae off of rocks in the ocean), get your hand in there and start pulling.
 You’ll want a slop container with some water in it to collect this mess.